nthieu173/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

 JWT Cookie Lifetime
 ^^^^^^^^^^^^^^^^^^^

-#. **Cookie and JWT expiration.** Both the session cookie and the JWT have expiration times.
+#. **Cookie and JWT expiration.** Both the HTTP cookies and the JWT have expiration times.

-   * For simplicity and consistency, the session cookie and its containing JWT will expire at the same time.
+   * For simplicity and consistency, the cookies and their containing JWT will expire at the same time.
 There's no need to have these be different values.

    * Given this, JWT cookies will always have expiration values, unlike `current open edX session cookies that may